vaultdb/alchemy/README.md

 Author
 --------------------------------------------------------------------------------

 SMCQL is developed and currently maintained by Johes Bater, under the direction of Jennie Rogers.
+It translates SQL statements into <a href="http://oblivm.com/index.html">ObliVM</a> programs for secure query evaluation.

 --------------------------------------------------------------------------------